Home > Mac Data Recovery Tips

 A

-Open the File document and navigate to the top Apple menu bar.
+Open the Excel document and navigate to the top Apple menu bar.
 Click File and select Browse Version History.
 Look through the history versions of the File document and then choose your desired one.

 People Also Ask